buildspace/buildspace-projects/Solana_NFTs/en/Section_0/Lesson_2_Whats_Different_About_Solana_NFTs.md

 5. The program goes to mint an NFT for Person B who happened to be processed first in parallel.
 Person A gets an error like — "No more NFTs".
 6. Person A loses the race and is sad, and has now lost money on an NFT they never received.
 Person B is happy.

-This is classic problem is parallel computing.
+This is a classic problem in parallel computing.
 The fix is to use something called a [mutex](https://doc.rust-lang.org/std/sync/struct.Mutex.html) along with an [atomic transaction](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) which are both decently complex to implement.

 **Metaplex's candy machine implements this stuff for us :).**